6 Tips to Improve and Track Welding Productivity | MillerWelds

 • Choose the right drive roll: When selecting the drive roll size and type, consider the size and type of wire.
 Tubular wire is softer and requires a knurled drive roll, which has teeth to grab the wire and help push it through.
 However, knurled drive rolls shouldn't be used with solid wire because the teeth will cause shavings to break off, which can clog the liner.
 Use a smooth, V-groove drive roll with solid wire.
 Taking the time to swap out the drive roll to match the wire helps promote consistent wire feeding and reduces maintenance on the MIG gun.

-• Trim the liners: Arc instability, birdnesting and burnback can result from liners that are kinked, worn, the wrong size or partially plugged.
+• Trim the liners: Arc instability, bird-nesting and burnback can result from liners that are kinked, worn, the wrong size or partially plugged.
 Blow compressed air through the liners to remove dirt and debris and to improve feeding performance.
-Promptly replace the liner if a blockage is found, and always trim the liner per the manufacturer’s recommendation.
+Promptly replace the liner if a blockage is found, and always trim the liner per the manufacturer's recommendation.

-Generator technology has improved over the years, making dirty power a less common problem.
-Since many jobsites still use older, legacy generators, it’s important to look for welding solutions designed to protect against dirty power.
+Portable generators can be a source of inconsistent primary power on the jobsite since they may not provide a smooth electrical wave.
+Generator technology has improved over the years, making inconsistent power a less common problem.
+Since many jobsites still use older, legacy generators, it’s important to look for welding solutions designed to protect against inconsistent power and ensure a steady arc.

 Tip No. 5: Keep a focus on safety